Introducing G.S. Marriott...

 I was born in Blackburn, England and came to Canada with my parents at a very young age.
 I graduated from Preston High School and in my younger years, was active in many of the local sports.

-‘A Dish Served Cold’ was supposed to be a one-off, but was received so well that a sequel was constantly being requested.
+The novel was supposed to be a one-off, but was so well received that a sequel was constantly being requested.
 Enter ‘The Dealmaker’ as the follow-up novel.
-It’s all about the corrupt and ruthless world of the legal arena and the subsequent murders of some of those jurists who abused their powers, by acting immorally and unethically on a regular basis.
+It’s all about the corrupt and ruthless world of the legal arena and the subsequent murders of some of those jurists who abused their powers with their immoral and unethical behaviour.
 That was soon followed by the third and latest instalment in the Detective John Cooper series, ‘The Devil’s Portrait’.
-This last entry delves into the art world with such a sinister and diabolically twisted story that you will be eagerly wanting for the next page to turn.
-All three novels in the series having been wonderfully appreciated by avid readers of all ages, who I know were anticipating another follow-up novel in the not too distant future, but as in life, things change.
+This last entry delves into the art world with such a sinister and diabolically twisted story, you will eagerly be waiting for the next page to turn.
+All three novels in the John Cooper series having been wonderfully accepted and appreciated by readers of all ages and that is most satisfying.
+Thank you all.